KrithikrajR/Profile/README.md

 ⚙️ How It Works

-The page loads with your name, profile picture, and clickable boxes (About, LinkedIn, GitHub, LeetCode, HackerRank).
+-The page loads with your name, profile picture, and clickable boxes (About, LinkedIn, GitHub, LeetCode, HackerRank).

-Clicking "ABOUT" reveals your bio and hides the main menu.
+-Clicking "ABOUT" reveals your bio and hides the main menu.

-Clicking your name hides the About section and restores the main menu.
+-Clicking your name hides the About section and restores the main menu.

 🧩 How to Use

-Clone the repository
+**1.Clone the repository**

 git clone https://github.com/<your-username>/profile-page.git
 cd profile-page

-Open the index.html file in your browser
+**2.Open the index.html file in your browser**

-Replace #link placeholders with your real social media or portfolio URLs
+**3.Replace #link placeholders with your real social media or portfolio URLs **

-Replace the image src="#link" with the path to your actual profile picture
+**4.Replace the image src="#link" with the path to your actual profile picture**

 📸 Preview

-A sleek personal webpage that serves as an interactive digital portfolio for Krithik Raj.
+-A sleek personal webpage that serves as an interactive digital portfolio for Krithik Raj.

 🧠 Future Enhancements

-Add a contact form or resume download button
+-Add a contact form or resume download button

-Include dark/light mode toggle
+-Include dark/light mode toggle

-Animate background elements for extra visual appeal
+-Animate background elements for extra visual appeal